How to Study Culture

 Whereas the conjuncture marks the widest possible extension of a Cultural Studies analysis, articulation, the second concept that is suggested here to approach practical research, is of smaller scale.
 Articulations might be seen as that which holds the conjuncture together: through power.
 Articulations are linkages that connect specific meanings, things, persons and activities as if the two (or more) indeed were one: as if women were bound to do the housework, as if heterosexuality was indeed a natural fix, as if the unemployed were actually lazy.
 In more abstract terms, an articulation is “the form of the connection that can make a unity of two different elements, under certain conditions.
 It is a linkage which is not necessary, determined, absolute and essential for all time”, but contingent on its historical conditions.
 8

-Cultural Studies, here, meets with a postmodern drive against every essentialism; however, Cultural Studies does not stop there, but asks instead: how can something hold nonetheless, at least for a certain time?
+In its insistence on historical contingency, Cultural Studies underlines its critical position towards all forms of essentialism.
+However, Cultural Studies does not stop there, but asks instead: how can something hold nonetheless, at least for a certain time?
 “You have to ask, under what circumstances can a connection be forged or made?”
 10 You have to ask, which are “the agents at work in producing concrete and specific articulations”?
 11 An articulation is never a given thing, but a bond “which requires particular conditions of existence to appear at all, which has to be positively sustained by specific processes, which is not ‘eternal’ but has constantly to be renewed”.
 12 This means that articulations do not simply exist, but require hard work to persist, and a conjunctural analysis has to replicate this work to uncover the conditions of persistence.
-As John Clarke, who worked with Stuart Hall on several projects, emphasises, this “understanding of articulation – combining both its contingency and the necessity of the work of production and maintenance – was a critical element in Hall’s approach to cultural studies”.
+As John Clarke, who worked with Stuart Hall on several projects, emphasizes, this “understanding of articulation – combining both its contingency and the necessity of the work of production and maintenance – was a critical element in Hall’s approach to cultural studies”.
 13

 What makes the concept especially productive for Cultural Studies is that articulation “was always used by Hall in a double sense – referring, on the one hand, to expressing or giving voice while, on the other, to making connections”.
 14 Or as Hall himself put it: